On-site storage is only available at 2 locations:

 If you’ve locked yourself out during business hours, you may stop by the office and check out a key to your unit.

 We do not guarantee after-hours lockout service.
 If it’s after business hours, you may choose to contact a third party vendor, such as Security Solutions or Keywest Lock Service.
 You also may call the emergency maintenance number at (360) 671-5995 for the Cornerstone and Weatherby buildings and (360) 647-3499 for all other properties.
 Follow the prompts for emergency maintenance and leave a voice message.
 A member of our maintenance team will respond as soon as possible, but you may be instructed to call a locksmith at your own expense.
 If Westview is able to provide after-hours lockout service, photo ID will be required for entry into the apartment and a $100 fee is due at the time of service.

 I’ve lost my keys.
 How do I get new ones?

-If you’ve lost your keys, parking pass, garage opener, etc., you will pay the cost to replace prior to being given replacements: $15/key, $25 parking pass, $50/fob or garage opener.
+If you’ve lost your keys, parking pass, garage opener, etc., you will pay the cost to replace prior to being given replacements: $15/key, $25 parking pass, $50 or $100 per fob or garage opener (depending on your Lease).
 Please contact the office via phone, email or your online tenant account to let us know which keys you need replaced.
 Please do this prior to stopping by to allow us time to get the keys together or if needed, make the appropriate copies.